oliverius/logo/docs/part9.markdown

 We run it and... not much, just the turtle "looking" in 4 directions but without moving.
 I realized that I missed the code to assign the value of the parameter `:side` so when we do in the procedure `fd :side` the parser doesn't know right now what to do so it won't do anything with `fd` and just rotate to the right 4 times because that's what's inside the `repeat` primitive that the parser can understand.

 Where do we assign the variable? there is a place we cal to get the parameter for `repeat`, `fd` and `rt` in the code and that's `getParameter()`.
 We can extend that to get the value of the variable.

-So now we have:
+Currently we have:

 ```javascript
 getParameter() {